-Perfect For Both New & Retrofit Applications
+Perfect For Both New Construction & Retrofit Applications

-New construction installations are easily accomplished with Daikin Applied unit ventilators because they avoid the added cost and space required for expensive ductwork.
-Further savings can be realized because piping installations use less space than duct systems.
+New construction installations are easily accomplished with the Daikin Applied AEQ air source heat pump unit ventilator because of the avoided added cost and space required for expensive duct work.
 This is important in existing buildings and also in new construction where floor-to-floor heights can be reduced, saving on overall building costs.
+Further savings can be realized because air source heat pump self-contained unit installations use less space than units that require water supply and return piping.

-Retrofit installations are economical because new units typically fit the same space occupied by existing ones, resulting in lower project cost and shorter project schedules.
+Retrofit installations are economical because new units typically fit the same space occupied by existing ones.